mythking-git/random/Sixth Form Summer Work/README.md

 # Problem 2

-Write a program to:
+2. Write a program to:
-    a.
-Ask the user to input
+   - Ask the user to input
-        i.
-The name of a product
+        - The name of a product
-        ii.
-Its cost in pounds
+        - Its cost in pounds
-        iii.
-The program should keep asking for inputs until the user types “None”
+        - The program should keep asking for inputs until the user types “None”
-    b.
-The program should then output:
+    - The program should then output:
-        i.
-The name and price of the most expensive item ii.
-The name and price of the least expensive item iii.
-The average price of the items iv.
-The total cost of the items
+        - The name and price of the most expensive item
+        - The name and price of the least expensive item
+        - The average price of the items
+        - The total cost of the items
-            1. Items over £50 get a 5% discount
+            - Items over £50 get a 5% discount
-            2. VAT is added at the end at 20%
+            - VAT is added at the end at 20%
-    c.
-The program should validate any inputs
+    - The program should validate any inputs

 ## Pseudocode Plan